 Trypsin inhibitors are small proteins found in variety of seeds especially in food legumes.
 They interact with their target enzyme by contact with the active site of the enzyme resulting in the enzyme inhibitor complex that is incapable of enzymatic activity (Norton, 1991) Legumes mostly contain Bowman-Birk and Kunitz type of inhibitors (Shewry, 1999).
 Proteinase inhibitors (PIs) are natural defense proteins of plants found to be active against gut proteases of various insects.
 A pigeonpea wild relative Cajanus platycarpus was identified as a source of resistance against Helicoverpa armigera, a most devastating pest of several crops including pigeonpea (Swathi et al., 2017).
 Protease inhibitors play important role in plant defense mechanism by preventing proteolysis in the midgut of insect larvae leading to their starvation and eventually, death.
 This fact can be exploited as a potential strategy for increasing the level of plant defense against insects (Kansal, 2008).
 Bowman-Birk inhibitors are serine proteinase inhibitors.
 They are single polypeptide interact independently but simultaneously with two proteases, which may be same or different (Birk 1985, Raj et al., 2002; Christeller, 2005).
 The plant Kunitz inhibitors are one or two polypeptide chains and low cysteine content.
 The members of this family are mostly active against trypsin, chymotrypsin and substilisin (Laing and McManus, 2002; Park, 2005).
 Formally trypsin inhibitors are often associated with its negative effect as an antinutritional factor but now it is known that they are helpful for human health due to its anticarcinogenic, anti-inflammatory activity, antiulcer activity (Kumar & Gowda, 2013; Padul et al., 2012).

-Vigna pilosa is a crop plant belongs to the family Leguminasae.
-It is perennial climbing herb belongs to subgenus Dolicho vigna.
-In India it has restricted distribution in Wester n ghat, where it locally known as alsunda.
+Vigna pilosa is a crop plant that belongs to the family Leguminasae.
+It is a perennial climbing herb that belongs to the subgenus Dolichos.
+In India, it has restricted distribution in the Wester n ghat, where it locally known as alsunda.
 Trypsin and chymotrypsin inhibitor were found in many species of the Vigna.

 2. Materials and Methods

-Plant material Seeds of ripened fruit of Vigna pilosa, were procured from local stores.
+Plant material: Seeds of ripened fruit of Vigna pilosa, were procured from local stores.

-Chemicals The chemicals used in the present investigation were procured from the following sources.
+Chemicals: The chemicals used in the present investigation were procured from the following sources.
 Bovine serum albumin (BSA), acrylamide, N-N'-methylene bis-acrylamide, coomassie brilliant blue (CBB) , N-N, N'-N'-tetramethylethylenediamine, 1, 2-diaminoethane (TEMED), ammonium per sulfate (APS), ammonium sulfate, sodium chloride, sodium dihydrogen orthophosphate, disodium hydrogen orthophosphate, sodium hydroxide, ethylene diamine tetra acetic acid (EDTA), Glycine, Sodium dodecyl sulfate (SDS), were purchased from Himedia laboratories Pvt.Ltd.
 Mumbai India.
 Bovine pancreatic trypsin (2 × crystallized, type III, EC 3.4.21.4), ∝-N-benzoyl-DL-arginine-p-nitroanilide (BApNA), ∝-N-benzoyl-DL-tyrosine-p-nitroanilide (BTpNA), purification material DEAE cellulose were purchased from Sigma Chemical Co., St. Louis.
 MO, USA.
 SDS-PAGE medium and low range molecular weight markers were procured from Merck Bioscience, Bangalore, India.

 Protein extraction and partial purification